Simply Business is pleased to provide tailored insurance options from:

 The total cost of your policy will depend on a variety of factors, like the type of work you’re doing and if you have any employees.
 But in general, you can expect your policy costs to be determined by:

-If you offer other services, our licensed insurance agents can help you find the most comprehensive insurance policy that fits your business needs.
+If you offer other services, our licensed insurance agents can help you find the most comprehensive policy that fits your business needs.

 Simply Business is an online brokerage that makes it easy to compare the best policies and quotes from top insurers.
 We’re one of the fastest-growing online providers of small business insurance.
 There’s a reason why thousands of customers trust us to protect their businesses.